theZFJ/theZFJ.github.io/content/about.md

 ---
 title: "About"
-description: "The Zombie Fridge Journal is a student-run nonprofit and nonprofitable newspaper reporting on general affairs based in the New York City metropolitan area."
+description: "The Zombie Fridge Journal is a student-run nonprofit(able) news site reporting on various shenanigans."
 date: ""
 thumbnail: ""
 type: info
 ---

-*The Zombie Fridge Journal* is a student-run nonprofit and nonprofitable newspaper reporting on general affairs based in the New York City metropolitan area.
+*The Zombie Fridge Journal* is a student-run nonprofit(able) news site reporting on various shenanigans.

 Its personnel choose to run it for fun.
 It hasn't crashed and burned *yet*, so that's a good sign.